amanhsn/AndroidForumApp/README.md

 # AndroidForumApp
-Forum app for android devices, written in Java as school project.
+Forum app for android devices, written in Java as a school project.

 My final high school project worth 5 units in the Bagrut.